 The on-paper specs may not look like much especially compared to the consumer webcams like Logi C920 but hooking this thing up to a nice screen shows that See3CAM_CU30 is a well-made camera module with interesting features.

-First of all, the e-con added a custom wide angle lens to the sensor.
+First of all, the e-con added a custom wide-angle lens to the sensor.
 I have to say the lens is very impressive.
 If you follow my Instagram, you would see how close and personal I got with my own eye!
+The camera can be placed very close to the object if you are interested in details.

 Turns out that the image and FPS actually beat my Logi C920 (I was not expecting that just looking at the specs) and stream provides a very nice, smooth image even in the low light.
 Other webcams I have tried were significantly cheaper, but at the same time, the level of the details I could see was also subpar.